 If you look back, you can see that we still have technologies like 2G around.
 Why do we have that?
 Well, it’s partly our industry’s fault actually.
 The IoT or M2M industry has installed a bunch of devices, I will be bold and say that maybe still the majority of the live M2M applications are relying upon 2G coverage so for that reason it’s very hard for operators to just cancel the 2G coverage although I know that many would like to because of the spectrum efficiency that is introduced with new technologies.

 This opens up new utilization of spectrum which is a natural resource so it’s scarce in that sense but then looking at the frequency bands that we are currently using primarily for 4G it’s in relatively low frequencies meaning that here is not where 5G as a concept with the beam forming and all that will make the biggest difference.
 It’s actually up in the higher frequencies so from that sense 4G is still relatively efficient in the frequency bands being used today while 5G opens up for the additional frequencies higher up.

 Jelte also mentioned in his presentation that 4G will be used as a base layer for coverage and for communication for a long time but it will also continue to live within the 5G area for a long time.
 It will not replace 4G per se but they will live in symbiosis for quite some time.

 There’s a similar question here will 5G replace Wi-Fi?

-Mobile technology like 4G and 5G is able to get you a managed solution that means that in a central way we can we can help you to monitor the network so it’s always somebody with IoT expertise monitoring the network, you can also make sure that your devices work everywhere so not only in one building but in all the buildings in the city or all the cities in the country or all countries in the world and that ecosystem exists for very different kinds of use cases so together those technologies will enrich each other.
+Mobile technology like 4G and 5G is able to get you a managed solution which means that in a central way, we can help you to monitor the network so it’s always somebody with IoT expertise monitoring the network, you can also make sure that your devices work everywhere so not only in one building but in all the buildings in the city or all the cities in the country or all countries in the world and that ecosystem exists for very different kinds of use cases so together those technologies will enrich each other.